Bright Author: How to configure and display content on your display screen

 clean up old images

-5. You may see the following error message.
-If so, press OK.
+4. If you see the following error message, press OK.

 Note: